 Victor had a very strong and long-term sales vision; it realized that the company's growth depended on a growing consumer base across the country (and internationally).
-Victor enticed as many new dealers as possible during the formative years, and continued doing so throughout the life of the company.
-In so doing, they were able to reach millions of potential customers across the country.
-In smaller towns, many dealers were simply drug stores and dry goods markets, who happened to carry a few Victor phonographs and records to sell to local residents.
+Victor enticed as many new dealers as possible to join its sales network during the formative years, and continued doing so throughout the life of the company.
+As a result, they were able to reach millions of potential customers across the country.
+In small towns, many dealers were simply drug stores and dry goods markets, who happened to carry a few Victor phonographs and records to sell to local residents.
 The larger department and music stores in metropolitan areas found that, if they carried a large stock of machines and records to be seen and heard, including special premium models, consumers of all income groups could be easily encouraged to buy a new phonograph.

 Victor's sales model was based on a distributor network.
 Victor shipped phonographs directly to licensed distributors who purchased the phonographs at a cost far below the "list" price.
 Dealers ordered only from the distributors, which allowed Victor to focus on building machines and not managing a gigantic network of dealers and wholesalers.
 The markup to the customer was considerable; let's look at the 1913 breakdown for the sale of the popular Victrola XI, which sold to customers at a retail price of $100.00:

 Victor's Production Cost: Materials: $10.23 ; Labor $8.63; Overhead and Expense $4.99; for a total manufacturing cost of $23.89

 Victor sold these to distributors for $45.00 each; meaning the company made a profit of $21.11 on each one produced

 Low-volume retail dealers paid the distributor $60.00 each, meaning the distributor made $15.00 on each one they handled.
 Dealers who met a high sales target could buy them for as little as $54.00 each from the distributor.